 Make Your Move

 Teens hate to be monitored every minute by their parents.
-They are at critical stage of their life, and want more freedom and decision making authority for themselves.
-Keeping watch on their activities requires some tricks and a lot of patience.
+They are at a very crucial stage of their life and want more freedom & decision making authority for themselves.
+Keeping a watch on their activities requires some tricks and a lot of patience.